 Historical Marker #1722 in Paris gives credit to the many accomplishments of John Edwards, outlining his contribution to the founding of the state of Kentucky, and his prominence in early Bourbon County history.
 The Kentucky Encyclopedia adds that he was born in Stafford County, Virginia, and after 1780 and his move to Kentucky, he accumulated about 23,000 acres.

 John Edwards’ Revolutionary War service is described in his petition for a pension under the Pension Act of 1832.
-The document is in the Cape Girardeau County, MO Archives Center in Jackson MO.
-Edwards was eighty three when he swore before the court that in 1775 he volunteered in Virginia and was Ensign under Capt John Fristo’s company.
+The document is in the Cape Girardeau County, Missouri Archives Center in Jackson, Missouri.
+Edwards was 83 when he swore before the court that in 1775 he volunteered in Virginia and was Ensign under Captain John Fristo’s company.
 In 1776 he became a captain in a militia company assigned to guard the exposed frontier of Virginia until in 1779 he went to Kentucky.
-He served under George Rogers Clark, was a Commissary General supplying troops and defending the frontier against Indian raids.
+He served under George Rogers Clark where he was a Commissary General supplying troops and defending the frontier.
 His petition for a pension was recorded in Cape Girardeau Court in 1833, but the pension board denied his claim.

-Priscilla Johnson was a slave owned by John Edwards until he sold her to a friend in 1799, [Mason Co, KY Deed Book B : 425] and a few days later, the friend filed her emancipation papers in Mason Co, KY[Mason Co, KY Deed Book B: 426].
+Priscilla Johnson was enslaved by John Edwards until he sold her to a friend in 1799, [Mason Co, KY Deed Book B : 425] and a few days later, the friend filed her emancipation papers in Mason Co, Kentucky [Mason Co, KY Deed Book B: 426].
 In the Missouri deeds, she is described as a free woman of color.
-In a deed in 1817 in MO[Cape Girardeau Co, MO Deed Book D: 183] she authorized him as guardian for her children and to act in her defense.
+In a deed in 1817 in Missouri [Cape Girardeau Co, MO Deed Book D: 183] she authorized him as guardian for her children and to act in her defense.
 That same year he was appointed as her attorney in fact to transact all her business, and as guardian of her children.

 The official seal of the Treasury Warrant described in Image 2.
 These documents can be viewed and downloaded from the Land Office website: www.sos.ky.gov.